Family: Man accidentally shoots, kills best friend

 “You find one real friend in life and that was Matt and John,” a family member said.

-But what unfolded Tuesday night has left a dark cloud over many.
+But what unfolded that June night has left a dark cloud over many.

 Family said Sharpf thought someone was trying to break into the home since there was continuous banging on a window.
 They added Sharpf then fired his gun after Hankins did not announce himself.